Texas M&A Due Diligence Attorneys

 The M&A due diligence process is designed to:

-- Uncover Risks and Liabilities: Does the business have ongoing litigation, unresolved insurance claims, compliance issues?
+- Uncover Risks and Liabilities: Does the business have ongoing litigation, unresolved insurance claims, and compliance issues?

 - Verify Information and Data: Confirm the information presented by the seller regarding financials, contracts, customers, and other crucial aspects.